 At the end of each shift, the Member shall dock their BWC device at an approved location to upload the audio/video files, unless otherwise approved by a supervisor.
+The supervisor shall document the reason(s) for granting the Member an extension to upload the audio/video and the time period for the extension.
+Patrol operations and K-9 units shall document the approval within the Sergeant's Daily Log.
+All other supervisors who grant an extension shall document the approval in writing to his or her Captain.
+Any extension granted may not exceed four working days for the Member.
 The Member should park their patrol vehicle in an area that enables the wireless downloading of ICV audio/video files whenever feasible.